moment/momentjs.com/docs/moment-timezone/02-zone-object/01-name.md

   zone.name; // America/Los_Angeles
 ---

-The uniquely identifying name of the timezone.
+The uniquely identifying name of the time zone.